What are the goals of our MD/PhD Program?

 What is Current Topics in Translational Biomedical Research?

-Current Topics in Translational Biomedical Research is a 1 credit graduate course (GC 710, 712, 714) that you take each semester while in SKMC 1 and 2 and while you are doing your thesis research.
-There are 4 aspects to this course: a student research seminar given the first Monday of the month at noon; Case Studies in Molecular Medicine presented by students who are back in their clinical years and held on the 2nd Wednesday of the month at 5pm; a research ethics conference that is only required during the 3rd year of thesis research; and a translational research journal club that is held on the 4th Wednesday of the month at 5pm.
+Current Topics in Translational Biomedical Research is a 1 credit graduate course (GC 710, 712) that you take each semester while in SKMC 1 and 2 and while you are doing your thesis research.
+There are 4 aspects to this course: monthly Student Research Seminars; Case Studies in Molecular Medicine; and Translational Research Journal Clubs which are held on Wednesdays at 5 pm during the Fall and Spring semesters; and Research Ethics Conferences that are only required during the 3rd year of thesis research.

 What is Clinical Skills for Physician-Scientists